Safe Chance Constrained Reinforcement Learning for Batch Process Control

 \subsubsection{Gaussian Process Realisations and Decision Making}

 For effective and safe control and optimization of process systems, a control policy must consider worst-case realisations of process stochasticity.
 In GP models, function realisations are sampled from the GP.
 Each function realisation represents a specific instance of model uncertainty across process evolution - including the worst case.
 In order to achieve this, model uncertainties must be propagated correctly.
 This work implements the method detailed in \cite{umlauft2018scenario}, which recursively updates the dataset $\mathcal{D}$ as the process evolves between discrete time indices.
-This process is detailed by Algorithm \ref{Alg:UncertProp} and relies upon linear algebra to account for the effects of conditioning the GP models on the updated dataset.
-These operations are detailed by \ref{sec:MCGP} and \cite{bradford2020stochastic, strassen1969gaussian}.
+This process is detailed by Algorithm \ref{Alg:UncertProp} in \ref{sec:MCGP} and relies upon linear algebra to account for the effects of conditioning the GP models on the updated dataset.
+See \cite{bradford2020stochastic, strassen1969gaussian} for more details.